YunlongXing/PWN/Toddler's Bottle/fd.md

 # fd

-After connecting to the server, we can see three files in the current directory: fd, fd.c, and flag.
+After connecting to the server, we can see three files in the current directory: fd, fd.c, and flags